pranigopu/sentiMiner/README.md

 - `pandas`<br>_Needed for reading from and writing to CSV files._
 - `re`<br>_Needed for string pattern identification and processing._

-## How to use
+## How to install
 - Download the repository (it will be available as a local directory)
-- Go to "chrome://extensions/" and toggle developer mode on (toggle switch at window's top right)
+- In Google Chrome, go to "chrome://extensions/" and toggle developer mode on (toggle switch at window's top right)
 - Select the "Load unpacked" option (button near window's top left)
 - Select the "extension" subdirectory from the local repository directory
-- In your terminal / command prompt, navigate to the "backend" subdirectory in the local repository directory
+- In your local system's terminal / command prompt, navigate to the "backend" subdirectory in the local repository directory
-- Run the command
+- Run the "manage.py" file with the option "runserver", i.e. type and enter `python manage.py runserver`
+- In Google Chrome, click the extensions icon in the menu bar and pin this extension (called "Beta")
+- Click the button of the pinned extension to view the popup and enter commands

+## How to use
+The popup of the extension has three input boxes.
+The first input denotes the HTML element (in lowercase only) that you want to extract from the current webpage's DOM, such as _p_, _div_, _h1_...
+The second input denotes the particular command you want to perform on the scraped data.
+The command list is as follows (in lowercase only):

+**Testing functions...**<br>

+- scrape (to simply perform scraping and obtain the data as CSV in the subdirectory "backend/data")
+- clean (to simply perform simple text processing and obtain the data as CSV in the subdirectory "backend/data")
+- normalize (to simply perform text mining and lemmatization and obtain the data as CSV in the subdirectory "backend/data")

+**End-user functions...**<br>

+- summarize (to obtain the word cloud and word frequency bar graph for the normalized data)
+- analyze (to obtain bipolar sentiment analysis summary and fine grained analysis of sentiment polarities)<br>_(Note that sentiment analysis is done element by element.
+For example, if you have scraped paragraphs using **p** in the first input, the sentiment analysis will be done for each paragraph)_

+The third input denotes the particular option you want to add to the command.
+The option list is as follows, for each command that has options:

+**summarize**<br>

+- wordcloud (to only obtain word cloud)
+- freqdist (to only obtain word frequency distribution of top 10 most frequent words)
+- freqdist, n (where n is an integer, to only obtain word frequency distribution of top n most frequent words)

+**analyze**<br>

+- bipolar (to only obtain bipolar sentiments pie chart (positive, negative and neutral))
+- bipolar, noneutral (where noneutral is as it is, to only obtain bipolar sentiments pie chart (positive and negative, no neutral))
+- finegrained (to only obtain finegrained distribution of sentiment polarities within 4 class intervals)
+- finegrained, n (where n is an integer, to only obtain finegrained distribution of sentiment polarities within n class intervals)

 ## Implementation notes
 ### Using service worker vs. using popup script